www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

       but adding free supplies and demands, allocating these and removing these, is multiple magnitudes slower.
       This should only be 1 magnitude slower at most.
         * [x] Consider ["Create performance analyser"](../performance-engineering/2023-06-06-create-performance-analyser.md).
-        * [x] Draft performance logger of database.
+        * [x] Draft performance logger of table.
         * [ ] Draft performance logger of lookups.
         * [o] Draft performance logger of solutions regarding the allocation and removal counter without weighting the values of every allocation.
-          -> It is enough to observe the modification counter of the solution database.
+          -> It is enough to observe the modification counter of the solution table.
         * [x] Visualize logging.
             * [x] Histogram of Sum
             * [x] Histogram for Each Object
-        * [ ] Speed up allocation database by using single database with line updates.
+        * [ ] Speed up allocation table by using single table with line updates.
-            * [ ] Create a test, that measures the number of value changes of a database versus an allocation database with the same content.
+            * [ ] Create a test, that measures the number of value changes of a table versus an allocation table with the same content.
-            * [ ] Create a test, that measures the runtime of a database versus an allocation database with the same content.
+            * [ ] Create a test, that measures the runtime of a table versus an allocation table with the same content.
-            * [ ] Clean up database naming in order to make the naming more consistent to SQL and avoid confusion.
+            * [ ] Clean up table naming in order to make the naming more consistent to SQL and avoid confusion.
               This is a preparation for the future, in order to avoid developers assuming, that Tables have constant content.
               A new interface like ConstantTable for this will be used.
-                * [ ] Rename Table to View.
+                * [x] Rename Table to View.
                 * [ ] Database to Table.
+                * [ ] Test Gel UI after that.
                 * [ ] Note the reason for this naming.
-        * [ ] Speed up constraint nodes by using single database with line updates.
+        * [ ] Speed up constraint nodes by using single table with line updates.
-        * [x] Fix the `Discoverable#path` of every table, so that database specific performance analysis gets easier.
+        * [x] Fix the `Discoverable#path` of every table, so that table specific performance analysis gets easier.
             * [x] Define root path, that is used as a direct or indirect parent of all discoverable objects.
               -> The option is called ProgramsDiscoveryPath.
-            * [x] All database constructors with discoverable parent, should get the discoverable root of the current program.
+            * [x] All table constructors with discoverable parent, should get the discoverable root of the current program.
             * [x] Fix duplicate and missing discoverable paths of demands and supplies in allocations or solutions,
-        * [ ] Fix the `Discoverable#path` of every look-ups, so that database specific performance analysis gets easier.
+        * [ ] Fix the `Discoverable#path` of every look-ups, so that table specific performance analysis gets easier.
         * [x] Render sum counters on website server as graphs
         * [x] Avoid duplicate paths of ObjectsRenderer.
         * [x] Make Counter thread safe.